nonblocking/mashroom/packages/plugin-packages/mashroom-portal-app-gallery-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin provides an App that shows all available Portal Apps with screenshots and some basic information.
+This plugin provides a [Mashroom Portal](../mashroom-portal) App that shows all available Portal Apps with screenshots and some basic information.

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-portal-app-gallery-app** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-portal-app-gallery-app** as *dependency*.

-Then you can place it on any page via Portal Admin Toolbar.
+Then you can place it on any page via the *Portal Admin Toolbar*.